dolanor-galaxy/doogle/README.md

 # doogle

-_Web search of the people, by the people, for the people_
+_Web search of the people, by the people, for the people with Go._

 [![CircleCI](https://circleci.com/gh/mathetake/doogle.svg?style=shield)](https://circleci.com/gh/mathetake/doogle)
 [![MIT License](http://img.shields.io/badge/license-MIT-blue.svg?style=flat)](LICENSE)

-doogle is a PoC implementation of decentralized search engine based on gRPC written in Go.
+doogle is a PoC implementation of __decentralized search engine__ based on gRPC written in Go.

 For PoC purposes only. __NOT__ to use in production environment.